dcaliskan777/Stocks-analysis/Written_Report_VBA_Challange.md

 > Examine, so you will see and understand.
 >
 >
-> Who accomplishes is the one who sees the end at the beginning,
+> Who accomplishes is who sees the end at the beginning,
 >
 > The secret of this is planning, planning and planning!